DANser-freelancer/javascript-futures/README.md

 2. `abort()` is a reference to the aforementioned method of an `AbortController`

-   - if no `signal` was passed to the `Future` constructor, it it present but `undefined`
+   - if no `signal` was passed to the `Future` constructor, it is present but `undefined`
    - once the `Future` is **settled**, it is `null` (for memory cleanup)
    - see [abort example](#signal-example)

 ## Usage

-The main use case is to achieve some performance increase by avoiding frequent use of `await`.
+The main use case is to achieve some performance gain by avoiding frequent use of `await`.
 `Promise` always has to be unwrapped with `await` or `.then()` otherwise the value is inaccessible.
 `await` schedules a microtask just like `.then()`: